A garden and flower bed irrigation tube from a rain gutter downspout

 Using a Rain Barrel

-The image above shows a typical installation for a residential rain barrel.
+The image above shows a typical installation for a residential rain barrel, as I did it at our home.
 The link will take you to detailed installation instructions.
-Alternatively, read on to learn about protecting your foundation using your gutter downspouts without a barrel.
+Alternatively, read on to learn about protecting your house foundation using your gutter downspouts without a barrel.

 How the Use of Gutter Downspouts can Protect the Homes Foundation

-In many areas, it's a good idea to install gutter guards or screens to exclude debris and minimize the chore of gutter cleaning.
+In all cases, it's a good idea to install gutter guards or screens to exclude debris and minimize the chore of gutter cleaning.

 Install your Irrigation System